Bupa

 Bupa's origins and global headquarters are in the United Kingdom.
-Its main countries of operation are: Australia, Spain, the United Kingdom, Chile, Poland, New Zealand, Hong Kong, Turkey, Brazil, Ireland, Mexico and the United States.
+Its main countries of operation are Australia, Spain, the United Kingdom, Chile, Poland, New Zealand, Hong Kong, Turkey, Brazil, Ireland, Mexico and the United States.
 It also has a presence across Latin America, the Middle East and Asia, including joint ventures in Saudi Arabia and India.

 Bupa is a private company limited by guarantee.
 It has no shareholders and reinvests its profits.

-Health insurance represents 71% of Bupa's revenues worldwide and 21.1 million of its customers.
-Bupa runs various health provision services for a further 16,9 million customers worldwide (21% of its revenue) including hospitals (primarily in Spain, Poland and Chile), outpatient clinics, dental centres and digital services.
-Bupa also runs aged care facilities in four countries: UK, Australia, Spain and New Zealand, which make up 8% of its revenue.
+Health insurance represents 71% of Bupa's revenues worldwide and 24.4 million of its customers.
+Bupa runs various health provision services for a further 19.2 million customers worldwide (21% of its revenue) including hospitals (primarily in Spain, Poland and Chile), outpatient clinics, dental centres and digital services.
+Bupa also runs aged care facilities in four countries; the United Kingdom, Australia, Spain and New Zealand, which make up 8% of its revenue.

 It was ranked 83rd out of 750 global companies in the 2020 Forbes World's Best Employers List.

 History

+Early history

-Bupa (originally the British United Provident Association) was established in 1947 when seventeen British provident associations joined together to provide healthcare for the general public.
+Bupa (originally the British United Provident Association) was established in 1947 when seventeen British provident associations joined to provide healthcare for the general public.
 The firm is a private company limited by guarantee; it has no shareholders, and any profits (after tax) are reinvested in the business.

 The services offered by Bupa began as private medical insurance, offering policies to individuals, companies and other organisations, and eventually expanded to include privately run hospitals, outpatient clinics, health assessments, GP services, dental centres, digital health, aged care and other health services.